Talking to your child about being safe online can protect them, build trust and know how to get help.

 Start small

 Starting a conversation with your child about being safe online doesn’t have to be long and complicated.
-You can start small for example, asking your child about their day or about their interests.
+You can start small, for example, asking your child about their day or about their interests.

 These conversations can be difficult at first and may require practice.
 If it doesn’t work the first time, you can try again on a different day.